Our Mission

 Our aim

-This term we are raising funds for our minibuses.
+This year we are raising funds for our minibuses.
 Geoffrey Field Junior School have raised £40 and The Ridgeway Primary School have raised £668.19.
 A massive thankyou to both schools for their help in reaching our target.
+We have also received £5000 this term from the University of Reading’s Community Fund.

 Our goals